MAX4ARCH/Calendar-EPD-2.13/README.md

 # Calendar-EPD-2.13
-Google Calendar, Clock, Weather and quotes for waveshare e-ink 2.13 V2
+Google Calendar, Clock, Weather and quotes for waveshare e-ink 2.13 V2 and Raspberry Pi

 Work in progress > I would be glad if someone can join me, and clean the code...)